hphelion/documentation/upload-publish-partner-images135.md

 See the [Glance client](#publishGlanceCreate) and [curl](#publishCurlUpload) sections for the instructions to set these attributes and properties.

 ## Creating an image from a snapshot ## {#publishWindowsSnap}
-One way to create an image is to customize an HP Cloud-provided licensed, public image.
-There are several ways you can do this; however, the steps below describe one method for customizing an HP Cloud-provided licensed image.
+One way to create an image is to customize an HP Helion Public Cloud-provided licensed, public image.
+There are several ways you can do this; however, the steps below describe one method for customizing an HP Helion Public Cloud-provided licensed image.
 For more detailed information or to see alternative methods, see [Creating a snapshot of an instance](https://community.hpcloud.com/article/creating-snapshot-instance-135).

 <ol>
 <li>